ewerttrewe/ewerttrewe/README.md

 I'm passionate about coding and building awesome things.
 Here are some highlights about me:

+- Master of engineering in Information Technology, Gdańsk University of Technology
 - 👯 I’m looking to collaborate on interesting open-source projects
 - 📫 How to reach me: [szymonewert@gmail.com](mailto:szymonewert@gmail.com)